 Pimples in their simplest form are inflamed or infected hair follicles.
 To fight infection, your immune system sends white blood cells to destroy germs.
 However, when you’re stressed, your brain tells your endocrine system to release hormones that prep your body for emergency situations.
 Unfortunately, these hormones also severely depress your immune system, lowering your body’s ability to fight inflammation.
 Because of stress, your body may also release a hormone called CRH (corticotropin-releasing hormone), which can increase the skin’s oil production and cause pimples.

 The best way to combat oily skin is to exfoliate regularly.
 Dr. Lee recommends a gentle, exfoliating cleanser like SLMD's Salicylic Acid Cleanser.
 This is especially important in the morning, as your skin has been producing oils and shedding skin cells overnight.
 As counterproductive as it may sound, choosing the right lightweight moisturizer can also help those of us with overactive sebaceous glands.
-Make sure your moisturizer is water-based rather than oil-based, like SLMD’s Daily Moisturizer with SPF 15.
+Make sure your moisturizer is water-based rather than oil-based, like SLMD Dual Defender SPF 30.

 Stress & Your Lifestyle